letsencrypt/boulder/cmd/boulder-observer/README.md

 `rcodes`: List of expected HTTP response codes.

 `useragent`: String to set HTTP header User-Agent.
+If no useragent string is provided it will default to `letsencrypt/boulder-observer-http-client`.

 ##### Example